dusk-network/docs-public/src/content/docs/learn/glossary.md

 ---
 title: Glossary
-description: The Dusk glossary, split between Dusk terms and general definitions.
+description: A detailed glossary of terms specific to Dusk and general definitions.
 ---

 ## Dusk terminology